 Professional nursing practice at Shaukat Khanum Memorial Cancer Hospital and Research Centres (SKMCH&RC) in Lahore and Peshawar is promoted through membership of the Pakistan Cancer Nursing Forum affiliated with the International Society of Nurses in Cancer Care and through membership of the Asia Pacific Hospice Network.

 Nursing at SKMCH&RC offers much more than the traditional image of nursing.
 Nurses provide care to patients receiving complex treatment for their disease.
 In addition to educating patients and their families about their disease and its treatment, nurses also provide psychological support.

-A large part of what they do is patient and family education.
-Patients are advised on what to expect during their stay and after they are discharged.
-It also includes teaching them about what drugs they will be taking and the side effects of those drugs, blood transfusions, how to look for signs of infection and bleeding and dietary changes.
-Team Nursing and Nursing Documentation are seen as very important as they foster team spirit and improve the quality of care given to patients and their families.
+Our nurses play a major role in patient and family education.
+Patients are advised on what to expect during their stay in the hospital and after they are discharged.
+It also includes teaching them about various aspects of patient care including prescribed drugs and the side effects of those drugs, blood transfusions, how to look for signs of infection and bleeding, and dietary changes.
+Nursing Documentation facilitates care coordination for patients in a multidisciplinary team.

-Professional Development / Educational Pathway
+Professional Development / Educational Pathway:

 Post Registration Nursing Programs

-- The Diploma in Oncology / Cancer Nursing
+- The Diploma in Oncology Nursing (DION)

 - The Diploma in Perioperative Nursing